Planning Proposal - Land Conversion - Drainage Basins

 To reclassify the land, Council will need to endorse a planning proposal which will be submitted to the Department of Planning, Housing and Infrastructure (DPHI).
 We will then go through the planning proposal process to reclassify the land to its correct status for ongoing maintenance and management.

-From a Community perspective there will be some cosmetic changes to the sites which will likely be minimal but it will allow Council to manage the sites in relation to the intended use.
-The changes will be in line with the Parks and Open Space Strategy and Service Delivery Plan, which outlines the ongoing monitoring and management requirements for drainage basins.
+From a community perspective there will be some cosmetic changes to the sites - which will likely be minimal - but it will allow Council to manage the sites in relation to the intended use.
+The changes will be in line with the Parks and Open Space Strategy and Service Delivery Plan, which outlines the ongoing monitoring and management requirements for drainage basins and road reserves.
 Community members will likely notice a reduction in irrigation of the areas, decreased levels of mowing and decreases in the operational times for fountains, if installed.

 Community members will have an opportunity to provide comment on this reclassification process via the upcoming Public Hearing Process.